 Many families arrive here feeling unsure where to start.
 You might be considering homeschooling, taking a break from school, or looking for a way to support learning that feels calmer and more manageable.

-This section of Totally Frank brings together practical, low-pressure support for homeschooling neurodivergent kids.
+The Neurodivergent Homeschooling section of Totally Frank brings together practical, low-pressure support for homeschooling neurodivergent kids.
 You’ll find help to start gently, reduce overwhelm, and build a version of learning that works for your child and your family.

 You don’t have to figure everything out at once.
 You can start wherever you are.